Bexhill War Memorial is a Grade II listed building in the Rother local planning authority area, England. War memorial.

 Description

-First World War memorial with a statue of Victory designed by Louis Frederick Roslyn RBS; unveiled on 12 December 1920, with Second World War additions.
+The Bexhill War Memorial is a First World War memorial featuring a statue of Victory, designed by Louis Frederick Roslyn RBS.
+It was unveiled on 12 December 1920 and includes additions for the Second World War.

-DESCRIPTION: the monument stands on the seafront and forms the focal point along the central axis of Sea Road.
-It comprises a tall, stone obelisk with a bronze sculpture of Victory on the south face, surmounting a stone plinth with a three-stepped base.
-Victory is personified as a winged female figure holding a laurel wreath aloft in her left hand and a lowered sword in her right.
-The figure faces the sea towards the Western Front and stands in a dynamic contrapposto pose with clinging and billowing drapery further accentuating her movement.
-L F Roslyn’s signature can be seen at the base of the sculpture and the dates 1914-1918 are inscribed on the pedestal below.
-On the north, east and west faces of the obelisk there are bronze plaques recalling, in relief, the names of the fallen from the First World War, listed alphabetically by surname in order of service, regiment and rank.
+Constructed from Portland stone and bronze, the memorial is located on the seafront and serves as a focal point along the central axis of Sea Road.
+It consists of a tall stone obelisk topped with a bronze sculpture of Victory on the south face.
+The statue depicts a winged female figure holding a laurel wreath in her left hand and a lowered sword in her right, facing the sea towards the Western Front.
+She is presented in a dynamic contrapposto pose, with her drapery accentuating her movement.
+Roslyn’s signature is visible at the base of the sculpture, and the dates 1914-1918 are inscribed on the pedestal below.

-The memorial is enclosed by a late-C20 low brick wall to the north, south and west which is not of special interest and is excluded from the listing.
+The memorial is surrounded by a low brick wall built in the late 20th century to the north, south, and west, which is not of special interest and is excluded from the listing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.